Skip to Content

 Avoid planting these poisonous plants:

-• Flowers: Azalea, oleander, cyclamen, chrysanthemum, lilac, hyacinth, daffodils, tulips, hydrangea, gladiola, lily, foxglove.
+• Flowers: Azalea, oleander, cyclamen, chrysanthemum, hyacinth, daffodils, tulips, hydrangea, gladiola, lily, foxglove.
 Learn more about plants that are poisonous to dogs.

 • Bushes & small trees: Holly, sago palms, boxwood, eucalyptus